Indiana University East Indiana University East IU East

 Editorial Staff

-Lindsay Osborn, Managing Editor
+Lindsay Osborn, Editor-in-Chief

 A girl with brown, curly, shoulder-length hair wearing glasses and a black shirt.